This page is a highly abbreviated version of Chapter 11 on this

 5: Vshx = (PHIN - PHID) / (PHINSH - PHIDSH)

-In tar sands or heavy oil, add the resistivity method:
+In bitumen bearing oil sands or heavy oil, add the resistivity method:

 In radioactive sands, replace the gamma ray method with Thorium method if gamma ray spectral data is available:

 7: Vshth = (TH - TH0) / (TH100 - TH0)

 NOTE: Trim Vsh values between 0.0 and 1.0.
 If too many values fall outside this range, check the clean and shale parameters.
 Do not calculate methods which fail to pass all usage rules listed below.

 STEP 3: Adjust gamma ray method for young rocks, if needed:

 8: Vshc = 1.7 - (3.38 - (Vshg + 0.7) ^ 2) ^ 0.5